ELABDELLAOUI-HAJAR/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move :  to move all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs : to delete all the files that ends with ~ 102-tree : create a directories and sub directories at the same time 103-commas : list all the content of the current directory with commas separater and sorted by name
+100-lets_move :  to move all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs : to delete all the files that ends with ~ 102-tree : create a directories and sub directories at the same time 103-commas : list all the content of the current directory with commas separater and sorted by name school.mgc : a magic file to detect school files